The Growing Epidemic Of Obesity

 More calories IN (consumption) than Out (Energy expenditure) will result in excess weight.
 Excess eating besides behavioral habits can also be because of the lack of invisible foods like love, purpose in life, satisfaction, etc. We can self-medicate by comforting ourselves with physical foods.

 High glycemic refined foods are toxic and inflammatory to the body and put an immense strain on the liver.
 Elevated blood sugar leads to insulin resistance, forcing the liver to package excess sugar as triglycerides, which is fat.
 This is a protection mechanism of our body.
 Aim for low glycemic, anti-inflammatory nutrient-dense foods.
 Supplement with quality phytonutrients.

 An easy and excellent way to let your body’s biochemistry optimize your health and weight.
 Aim for an eating window of 8 hours and fasting 16 hours.
 Your last meal must be a minimum of 3 hours prior to your bedtime.

 When shedding weight becomes a challenge, 95% of the time, hormone imbalances are at play.
 Hormones are messenger molecules managing your biochemistry in response to your physiological and phycological behavior.
 Estrogen dominance now is an epidemic in men and women.
-Estrogen can be real, or xeno, endogenous or exogenous.
+Estrogen can be real or xeno, from endogenous, or exogenous sources.
 Too much estrogen and low progesterone cause weight issues and weak bones.
-Ovaries, adrenals, and fat cells make endogenous estrogen.
+Ovaries, adrenals, and the adipose tissue make endogenous estrogen.
+The adipose tissue acts as an endocrine organ converting testosterone into estrogen with the aid of aromatase.
+Low testosterone means more flab.
 Exogenous estrogen comes from pesticides, PBA, skincare products.
 Too much estrogen lowers the efficacy of thyroid hormones leading to weight gain.